30 Jan Vortex Bladeless biography & current stage

 On the other hand, NGOs and other environmental entities like Birdlife have shown great interest in this solution and they have offered their collaboration too, since Vortex may have a lower impact on nature and fauna in the case of bigger devices are built in the future.

-Along 2017 our special collaboration with the Barcelona Supercomputing Center (BSC), the company Altair, the Microgravity Institute of the Universidad Politécnica of Madrid, and many other tech centers, has been key to success in the different milestones we were facing; having the opportunity to contrast high level computational and experimental results before reaching a functional product.
+Along 2017 and 2018 our special collaboration with the Barcelona Supercomputing Center (BSC), the company Altair, the Microgravity Institute of the Universidad Politécnica of Madrid, and many other tech centers, has been key to success in the different milestones we were facing; having the opportunity to contrast high level computational and experimental results before reaching a functional product.

-Future of wind power tech
+Future of wind power tech?

 If solar energy is the king of renewable energies, no doubt wind energy is the queen.
 Vortex wind generators are more similar in features and cost-effectiveness over time to solar panels than to regular wind turbines.
 We have been working very hard for years.
-It was not easy to find out the best ingredients and the best way to cook this special recipe, although we are very close to reach our goal and dream.
+It was not easy to find out the best ingredients and the best way to cook this special recipe, although we are very close to reaching our goal and dream.

 You can keep updated about Vortex’s development in our newsletter and social channels!
 Thank you very much.